How to apply

 - accessing the records of other law enforcement agencies, and obtaining criminal history information that in turn will be disclosed to the BLA.

 ACIC will not disclose old conviction information relating to pardoned, quashed or spent convictions.
+Any disputes about the accuracy of the results will be referred to the ACIC.

 Providing incorrect information